What Is Self-Reflection and Why Does It Matter for Personal Growth?

 - Headway Coaching

-- Feb 2
+- Feb 1

-- 2 min read
+- 4 min read

-Two simple techniques that actually make a difference
+Two powerful self-reflection techniques that actually work

 1. Gibbs' Reflective Cycle — a structured way to learn from experience

-If you've ever found yourself replaying an event in your head, wishing you'd handled it differently, this method can help.
-It gives you a simple framework to break things down and turn reflection into real insight.
-Here's how it works, using the example of giving a presentation at a networking event:
+If you've ever found yourself replaying an event in your head, wishing you'd handled it differently, Gibbs' Reflective Cycle can help.
+Developed by professor Graham Gibbs in 1988, it gives you a simple framework to move from raw experience to genuine insight.

 Description — what happened?
 "I gave a presentation at a networking event.
 I prepared well but felt nervous and stumbled over my words a few times."